andshrew/PlayStation-Trophies/docs/APIv1.md

 ![](images/2020-09-10-17-50-26.png)

 ## Obtaining an Authentication Token

+!> The my.playstation.com web site was shut down on 28th June 2021.
+While the API endpoints documented here appear to still be available you will no longer be able to obtain an authentication token using this example.
+See [PlayStation Trophies API v2](APIv2) for a currently supported version.

 A quick and simple way to obtain an authentication token is to sign into the my.playstation.com web site and extract the token from the request headers that it is generating.